ldelossa/blog/content/posts/gh-nvim.md

 You can access the commit message by pressing (default) "d" on the commit node in the tree.

+If you'd like to comment on the commit itself, or the commit message popup is too small to read the entire commit message, you can hit (default) \<CR\> on the root commit object in the tree to open a commit conversation buffer in a new tab.

 ![GHCommit](/ghcommit.gif)

 ### Browsing files changed